dsidavis/RFundamentals/VectorHierarchy.md

 There are two basic types of collections in R. vectors and lists (although we can create lists with a call to vector()!)
+These are ordered collections of elements.

-Vectors are homogeneous in that all the elements must have the same type and R will make this happen automatically by coercion.
+**Vectors** are homogeneous in that all the elements must have the same type and R will make this happen automatically by coercion.

-Lists can be heterogeneous, i.e. each element can have a different type.
+**Lists** can be heterogeneous, i.e. each element can have a different type.

 There are 4 fundamental vector types that people encounter most often.
 These are, in order,
 + logical - `TRUE`, `FALSE`
 + integer - 1L, 2L, as.integer(4)
 + numeric - 1, 1.0, 2.3443242e4, pi
 + character - "1", "1.0", "abc"

 There is also complex  for representing complex numbers (real + imaginary part).